-3.1.1 The results of the watching brief are presented below and include a stratigraphic description of the test pits.
-The full details of all the test pits with dimensions and depths of all deposits can be found in Appendix A.
+- 3.1.1 The results of the evaluation are presented below, and include a stratigraphic description of the trenches.
+The full details of all trenches with dimensions and depths of all deposits can be found in Appendix A. - 3.1.2 Context numbers reflect the trench numbers unless otherwise stated e.g. deposit 101 is a layer within Trench 1, while deposit 201 is a layer within Trench 2.